cloudnativer/kube-install/README.md

 ![kube-dashboard](docs/images/webinstall002.jpg)

-For the installation process using the web platform, <a href="docs/webinstall0.7.md">click here to view more details</a> !<br>
+For the installation process using the web platform, <a href="docs/webinstall0.7.md">click here to view more details</a> !

 <br>
 <br>